University of Wisconsin - Madison

 Barry C. Burden is Professor of Political Science at the University of Wisconsin-Madison.
-He is also Director of the newly-created Elections Research Center and the Lyons Family Chair in Electoral Politics.His research and teaching are based in American politics, with an emphasis on electoral politics and representation.
+He is also Director of the Elections Research Center and is the Lyons Family Chair in Electoral Politics.His research and teaching are based in American politics, with an emphasis on electoral politics and representation.
 He is co-editor of The Measure of American Elections, author of Personal Roots of Representation, and co-author of Why Americans Split Their Tickets: Campaigns, Competition, and Divided Government.
 Burden has also published articles in the American Political Science Review, American Journal of Political Science, British Journal of Political Science, Legislative Studies Quarterly, Political Science Quarterly, and Electoral Studies.
-Burden is affiliated with the La Follette School of Public Affairs, the Center for Demography of Health and Aging, and the Election Administration Project.
+Burden is affiliated with the La Follette School of Public Affairs, the Center for Demography of Health and Aging, the Tommy G. Thompson Center on Public Leadership, and the Election Administration Project.

 Barry C. Burden, David Canon, Kenneth Mayer, and Donald Moynihan "The Complicated Partisan Effects of State Election Laws,” Political Research Quarterly, forthcoming.